mbcharbonneau/etiquette.io/README.md

 # Digital Etiquette

 [Digital Etiquette](http://etiquette.io) is a look at how future technology is impacting our society.
 Illustrations by [Christopher Reineman](http://twitter.com/feel_afraid).
 For feedback, reach out to [@mbcharbonneau](http://twitter.com/mbcharbonneau) on Twitter.
+Pull requests are welcome.

 ##License